Skip to content

 The exhibitions will highlight Clemente’s famed nomadism, which embraces divergent geographies and cultural climates, bridging East and West.
 The scope and power of the artist’s oeuvre are felt through his distinctive sense of color and his deeply personal visual lexicon, a figural language that subsumes eclectic narratives, rituals, ideas, and symbols inspired by his global wandering.
 Clemente’s work traverses time and recorded history to probe the mysteries, ecstasies, incongruities, and, ultimately, the gravitas of the human condition.
 In his quest to explore the metaphysics of spirituality, mysticism, identity, and the self, Clemente has created a body of work in a variety of mediums that is often charged with eroticism and intimacy, rich in references, and expansive in its openness to interpretation.

-Opening at Vito Schnabel Projects in New York, the exhibition Francesco Clemente: India takes its name from the title of a new series of monumental canvases that continue Clemente’s lifelong dialogue with the cultural and artistic practices of India, where he maintains a home.
+Opening at Vito Schnabel Gallery in New York, the exhibition Francesco Clemente: India takes its name from the title of a new series of monumental canvases that continue Clemente’s lifelong dialogue with the cultural and artistic practices of India, where he maintains a home.
 The four paintings on view depict maps of the country’s geographic borders punctured with symbols that draw from the itinerant experiences of Clemente’s life, and from his passion for paradox and metamorphosis.
 Painted in a sensual palette of understated earthen hues, these compositions are accented with brushstrokes of brazen pink.

 In one painting, India is composed of a field of pink flowers whose petals are tinged with subtle hints of blue.
 A background comprised of white skulls – a motif Clemente returns to time and again – surround the outline of the nation, streaked with drips of paint.
 In another work, the map of India is covered by waves and inhabited by fish, while the Indian Ocean has turned into land.
 The third canvas depicts the nation as an apparition in the sky; mysterious pink clouds part to form the shape of the country through which the sun’s energy radiates a hypnotic white light.
 Finally, the fourth painting in the group is engulfed by a smoggy atmospheric haze.
 Here, a haunting female figure dressed in a traditional sari and rendered with hollow white eyes, inhabits and animates India’s distinctive shape.